-The Company is fully aware of the importance of ESG to the Company's long-term development, and is aware of the far-reaching impact of its operations and management on the environment and society.
-Key performance indicator ("KPI") disclosures not only represent the Company's long-standing compliance with regulations, but also demonstrate the Company's determination and confidence in integrating environmental and social concerns with daily operations.
+We are fully aware of the importance of ESG to the Company's long-term development, and are aware of the far-reaching impact of our operations and management on the environment and society.
+Key performance indicator ("KPI") disclosures not only represent our long-standing compliance with regulations, but also demonstrate our determination and confidence in integrating environmental and social concerns with daily operations.